stadler/SendPage/README.md

 ===============

-SendPage is a simple chromium extension to send a page to a E-Mail recipient with your local or web Mail Client.
+SendPage is a simple chromium extension to send a page to a E-Mail recipient with your default local or web mail client.

 Binaries
 --------